 New Zealand On Screen Collection

 Wellington in 1966 – ‘These hills.
-And all these steps,’ is the comment of a weary woman standing in front of the Dixon Street step.
-And that hill-side is nearly are of trees and shrubs in 1966, and the flights are visible.
+And all these steps,’ is the comment of a weary woman standing in front of the Dixon Street steps.
+And that hill-side is nearly free of trees and shrubs in 1966, and the flights are visible.

 A 1983 film biography of Wellington, with glimpses of steps and brief views of historic buildings, then being destroyed with the enthusiastic approval of the mayor, Michael Fowler.
 The city had identified 200 buildings along the Golden Mile as earthquake risk and required rebuilding or destruction within 15 years. – very similar to the situation now.